slub/slub_events/Documentation/AdministratorManual/Index.rst

          senderEmailAddress

    :Example:
-        		``webmaster@slub-dresden.de``
+        ``webmaster@example.com``

    :Description:
          Set the sender email address of outgoing emails to the contact person.
          Emails to the subscribers get the contact persons email as sender address.